ctrlplusb/easy-peasy/website/docs/docs/quick-start.md

 ## Closing notes

 That concludes the quick start overview of Easy Peasy.

-From here we would recommend either looking at the [live examples](/docs/introduction/examples), the [full tutorial](/docs/tutorial) or the [API docs](/docs/api).

-Have fun. 👋
+Whilst this should have provided enough of an overview to immediately begin developing with Easy Peasy we highly recommend that you review the [documentation](/docs/introduction) for a more detailed overview of the APIs.

+Within the [documentation](/docs/introduction) section you will find detailed tutorials, API docs, TypeScript tutorials, recipes, etc.